How to Properly Clean an Apartment Before the Big Move

 Here are some expert tips to get your new apartment clean and fresh:

-2. Gather the necessary tools, gear, and make a cleaning checklist.
+• Gather the necessary tools, gear, and make a clean an apartment checklist.

 Don’t forget to take breaks, ask for help if needed, and reward yourself once you’re finished.